 Pothole & Utility Cut Repairs

+If you see a pothole report it quickly and easily online with the Report a Pothole Map.
 Once the snow melts and the hot asphalt mix is available for use in the spring, the City begins its annual spring pothole blitz.
 City and private crews head out in full force to patch potholes across the city, beginning with potholes in driving lanes along high-traffic priority streets.
-Residential pothole patching follows behind the City-wide Street Sweeping schedule and potholes are repaired across the width of the street, where accessible.
+Utility cuts are filled with gravel until all frost is out of the ground and it can be repaired permanently with hot asphalt.

 Pothole Repairs - Frequently Asked Questions